hackabit18/Dank/README.md

 Game To Debug will help anyone who is having a hard time solving bugs in his code.
 Using our application teachers and students can save a lot of time when try to teach and understand the algorithms and data-structures.
 We believe that our application can help anyone who is try to better understand his code.
 Game To Debug has many future scopes.
 Currently it has support for only C/C++ but it can be extended to many other languages.
 We are still having a hard time to figuring out the most appropriate visualise for various data structures present especially when it comes to N dimensional arrays and lists.
 We are successfully debugging most of the code that anyone can write using C/C++ but are debugger is still not full proof.
 We believe that working further on this project can revolutionize the way we study and understand our code.

-# COPYRIGHT INFORMATION

-All the code in this repository is our own and is using open-source softwares